 Instructions

-• In a small bowl, mix together the mustard, honey, and orange juice.
+• Preheat the oven to 425º F. In a small bowl, whisk together the mustard, honey, and orange juice.

-• Place the chicken thighs into a baking sheet and cover it with aluminum foil.
+• Place the chicken thighs (skin side up) into a baking sheet (or a cast iron skillet) and cover it with aluminum foil.
 Bake for 25 minutes.
-Remove the aluminum foil and bake for more 20 minutes or until it gets the internal temperature of 165˚F.

 Notes